-Do these poses cause cause a pinching near your hip joint, as if you are pinching something or a muscle or a tendon (or ligament) is getting in the way.
+Do these poses cause cause a pinching near your hip joint, as if a muscle or a tendon (or ligament) is getting in the way.

 Meanwhile, do you find you have no related problems with poses like forward bend (paschimotanasana), camel, or lunging, i.e. no pinching groin pain?

-One possible solution is to focus on creating space between the ball of your thigh bone and the socket of your hip.
+If you get groin pain as mentioned in the introduction, one possible solution is to create space between the ball of your thigh bone and the socket of your hip.

 To make learning to feel this movement easier, use a pose like janusirsasana, and while sitting upright in this pose practice reaching your straight leg knee out of its hip socket and then relaxing.
 Then try the same with the bent knee.
 Then try doing both knees at the same time.

 Once you have a feel for the movement then work at refining it.
-See if you can smoothly and slowly "open" or "create space" in your hip socket.
+See if you can smoothly and slowly open your hip socket (or "center it").
 Then slowly and smoothly relax.

-Another internal rotator that may activate when creating space in the hip joint is the tensor fascae latae at the front of the side of the pelvis.
+Another internal rotator that may activate when creating space in the hip joint is the tensor fasciae latae at the front of the side of the pelvis.

 In poses where it feels difficult to move the thigh out of the hips socket, try instead moving the pelvis away from the thigh to create space.